boshmaf/ionic-starter/README.md

 ⋊> ~ cd ionic-starter
 ⋊> ~/ionic-starter on master ◦
-⋊> ~/ionic-starter on master ◦ # oh yeah, we're in business ⋊> ~/ionic-starter on master ◦
+⋊> ~/ionic-starter on master ◦ # oh yeah, we're in business ⋊> ~/ionic-starter on master ◦ # the fancy git theme is by an awesome shell called fish ⋊> ~/ionic-starter on master ◦
 ⋊> ~/ionic-starter on master ◦ # install node using brew, otherwise go to their website ⋊> ~/ionic-starter on master ◦ # this will also include node package manager called npm